bitovi/academy/src/react/4-props.md

 Whenever the `AddNumbers` component is rendered, we can now pass it `num1` & `num2` props which it will use to do the calculation.

-Now, instead of having an unchangeable, hard-coded addition, the component is more flexible and can be re-used in any scenario where it's necessary to display the result of adding two numbers.
+Now, instead of having a hard-coded addition, the component is flexible and can be re-used in any scenario where it's necessary to display the result of adding two numbers.

-#### Prop Data Types
+## Prop Data Types

 Props can be any data type or data structure.
 Anything you could pass into a JavaScript function can be passed into a component as a prop.